Are you planning a bike ride to Ladakh or Spiti Valley? This guide helps you with how to prepare your bike for the Ladakh ride or Spiti Valley ride.

 6. Test for Balance and Weight

 Take the motorcycle for some curves at normal speeds.
-If you’re facing any issues about the balance and weight of the bike – ask the mechanic to sort this out for you.
+If you’re facing any issues with the balance and weight of the bike – ask the mechanic to sort this out for you.
+For heavy bikes like Enfield, you don’t want to take any chances.

 7. Check for clutch wear and tear